 Two types of erythema, erythema toxicum and erythema annulare centrifugum, have no known causes.
 Overexposure to one of several heat sources causes a third type, erythema ab igne.

 Erythema Ab Igne

-Erythema ab igne is an uncommon rash caused by repeated exposure to infrared radiation or direct heat to the skin.
-Sources of heat include warm water bottles, heating pads, laptop computers and space heaters.
+Repeated exposure to infrared radiation or direct heat to the skin causes erythema ab igne.
+Heat sources include warm water bottles, heating pads, laptop computers and space heaters.

-Rarely, erythema ab igne may lead to cancer.
+In rare cases, erythema ab igne leads to cancer.
 A dermatologist should monitor the rash and may recommend a biopsy for long-lasting rashes.

-Erythema annulare centrifugum (EAC) is a rare skin rash characterized by tiny, red bumps spreading out from a central patch of skin.
+A lesion of tiny red bumps that spread from a central patch of skin characterizes erythema annulare centrifugum, or EAC.
 They may form irregular shapes, but more often they form a circular, ring-like pattern.

-EAC most often affects the thighs or legs.
-It is more likely to occur in mid-life, but there have also been reports of the rash in infants.
+EAC is more common than erythema ab igne and erythema toxicum.
+It most often affects the legs, particularly the thighs.
+It is more likely to occur in middle age, but some parents have reported the rash on infants.

 Doctors usually treat it with topical corticosteroids, topical antipruritic creams or sedating antihistamines.

 We appreciate your feedback.
 One of our content team members will be in touch with you soon.